How to Visit Christchurch on a Budget

-Christchurch is described as many things: the “Garden City”, the most “English City Out of England” (look at the street names), but now more commonly it has become the “Earthquake City”.
+Christchurch, the “Garden City”, the most “English City Out of England” (just check those street names), or perhaps more recently known as the “Earthquake City”.

 Table of Contents